 MEET THE MEERKATS

-  Don't miss the Meerkat Magic at this year's Show - Meerkats are coming to the Show for the first time ever.
+Don't miss the Meerkat Magic at this year's Show.
 Don't we just love these fascinating creatures who have such strong family bonds with such amusing interactions as they play in their family units?
 What a chance to get right up close to these wonderful animals, take your own Meerkat memento photos, watch them playing together and talk to the expert handlers all about the individual characters.

 Meet the Meerkats at a special marquee near the Dog Agility Course in the Country Sports section and entry into the enclosure is free.

 Next to the Meet the Meerkats Enclosure will be a brand new Interactive Animal Centre.
 The Show has always been the place to get really face to face with farmyard animals but never before has there been an area where visitors can hold, touch and be photographed with huge hairy spiders, massive snakes, hissing cockroaches, scary scorpions, cuddly chinchillas and the magnificent Bearded Dragon.
 You can be as brave as you wish or just enjoy these wonderful exotic creatures by watching from afar.
 The whole experience is free to visitors.

 LIVE MUSIC AT THE BANDSTAND ADJACENT TO THE CATERING STANDS AND NEAR THE REGIONAL FOOD HALL - PICK UP A PICNIC AND ENJOY THE MUSIC

 Making a first appearance at the Show on Sunday 26th are The Sussex Stompers, a traditional Dixie jazz band comprising a front line of trumpet, clarinet and trombone with a rhythm section of banjo, bass and drums.
 Formed 10 years ago, they play regularly at the famous 1066 Jazz Club in Hastings.